 Embark on this cultural and spiritual journey of India on a 15-days tour to one of India’s most sought-after cultural & historical sites.
 This tour is a comprehensive experience of the Indian Golden Triangle (Delhi-Agra-Jaipur) and Tamil Nadu – the land of cultural and religious heritage.
 The tour takes you through the famous trinity of Indian tourism – Delhi, Agra & Jaipur.
 The tour culminates at the Pink City “Jaipur”, an enthralling historical city and the gateway to India’s most flamboyant state – Rajasthan.
 The city’s colorful, chaotic streets ebb and flow with a heady brew of old and new.
 In the midst of this mayhem, the splendors of Jaipur’s majestic past are islands of relative calm evoking a different pace and another world.

 After covering Golden Triangle fly to Tamil Nadu, where you'll witness the great blend of Tamil, British, French, and Islamic ancient architectural work.
-Visiting destination more than 2500 years old - like Madurai.
-We'll start the trip with pick-up from.
+Visiting a destination more than 2500 years old - like Madurai.
 Chennai’s greatest assets are its people, infectiously enthusiastic about their hometown; they won’t hit you with a lot of hustle and hassle.
 Recent years have thrown in a new layer of cosmopolitan glamour: luxe hotels, sparkling boutiques, quirky cafes, smart contemporary restaurants, and a sprinkling of swanky bars and clubs.
 Mahabalipuram is an elegant place to visit and is also a UNESCO World Heritage Site.
 Pondicherry or Puducherry, also known as the French Riviera of the East, and it is indeed one of the most charming and mesmerizing places to visit in South India.
 A former French colony, Pondicherry has retained all of its old-world French charms, and despite being miles away from France, the city comes close to giving you a very authentic feel of the French culture and allure.
 Madurai is known as Athens of the east; comprises a number of temples and historical monuments.
 Thousands of pilgrims and tourists visit Madurai every year in search of spiritual peace.

 This amazing tour kicks off on your arrival in Delhi.
 Welcome to the capital of India and the second-most populous city of India - Delhi.
 The city’s importance lies not just in its past glory as of the seat of empires and magnificent monuments, but also in the rich and diverse cultures.